MaoZiming/papers/Topics/1-basic-os/03-paging.md

 * FIFO
 * Second-chance algorithm.

-**Conflict miss**: arise in hardware because of limits on where an item can be placed in a hardware cache, due to set-associativity- It does not arise in OS page cache because caches are always fully-associative (i.e. there are no restrictions on where in memory a page can be placed)
+**Conflict miss**: arise in hardware because of limits on where an item can be placed in a hardware cache, due to set-associativity.
+It does not arise in OS page cache because caches are always fully-associative (i.e. there are no restrictions on where in memory a page can be placed)
+  - Suppose you have 32KB directly-mapped cache.
+You have 2 small 8k arrays, but unfortunately they are both aligned and map to the same sets.
+This means that while they could theoretically fit in the cache (if you fix your alignment), they will not utilize the full cache size and instead compete for the same group of sets and thrash each other.
+These are conflict misses, since the data could fit, but still collides due to organization.
 - OS decides when to bring a page into memory (i.e. page selection policy)
   - Most pages: demand paging, bring in on-demand
   - Prefetching: i.e. page P is brought into memory, code P + 1 will likely soon be accessed
 - OS decides how to write pages out to disk
   - One at a time v.s clustering (or grouping)

+### VAX / VMS second-chance list

+- Problem addressed:
+  - no reference bit
+  - memory hogs can happen (i.e. programs use a lot of memory and make it hard for other programs to run)

+- Key features (approximate LRU):
+  - Resident set size (RSS): each process allocated a fixed # of page frames, pages are managed in FIFO
+  - Two second-chance list: before completely evicting a page from memory, it is put into two second chance list

+- clean-page free list: hold pages that have not been modified since they were last loaded
+  - One interesting approach that has been around for some time is the use of segregated lists.
+The basic idea is simple: if a particular application has one (or a few) popular-sized request that it makes, keep a separate list just to manage objects of that size; all other requests are forwarded to a more general memory allocator.
+  - dirty-page list: modified

+- When a process exceeds RSS:
+  - the oldest page is taken from process’s FIFO list
+  - if clean, placed at clean-page list, if dirty, go to dirty-page list

+- When a process need to add a new page
+  - first look at free page from clean list
+  - if process faults on a page that was moved to one of the second-chance list, it can reclaim it, avoid disk access

+– Intuition: First referenced long time ago, done with it now – Advantages: Fair: All pages receive equal residency; Easy to implement – Disadvantage: Some pages may always be needed

 ## Page Allocator

 Buddy Managed Heap- ![alt text](images/03-paging/buddy-managed-heap.png)

-- By using a buddy system, the allocator can quickly find a free block of memory of a given size, and can also quickly coalesce free blocks of memory when they are freed.
+- By using a buddy system, the allocator can quickly find a free block of memory of a given size, and can also quickly **coalesce** free blocks of memory when they are freed.
-- - You might have noticed that the interface to free(void *ptr) does not take a size parameter; thus it is assumed that given a pointer, the malloc library can quickly determine the size of the region of memory being freed and thus incorporate the space back into the free list.
+- You might have noticed that the interface to `free(void *ptr)` does not take a size parameter; thus it is assumed that given a pointer, the malloc library can quickly determine the size of the region of memory being freed and thus incorporate the space back into the free list.
-- To accomplish this task, most allocators store a little bit of extra infor- mation in a header block which is kept in memory, usually just before the handed-out chunk of memory.
+- To accomplish this task, most allocators store a little bit of extra information in a header block which is kept in memory, usually just before the handed-out chunk of memory.
 - the size of the free region is the size of the header plus the size of the space allocated to the user.
 Thus, when a user requests N bytes of memory, the library does not search for a free chunk of size N; rather, it searches for a free chunk of size N plus the size of the header.
   - Free list will point to the next chunk of free space, e.g.
-- One interesting approach that has been around for some time is the use of segregated lists.
-The basic idea is simple: if a particular application has one (or a few) popular-sized request that it makes, keep a separate list just to manage objects of that size; all other requests are forwarded to a more general memory allocator.
 - One particular allocator, the slab allocator by uber-engineer Jeff Bonwick (which was designed for use in the Solaris kernel), handles this issue in a rather nice way.
   - it allocates a number of object caches for kernel objects that are likely to be requested frequently (such as locks, file-system inodes, etc.); the object caches thus are each segregated free lists of a given size and serve memory allocation and free requests quickly.

 ## Others